The Data Center Rundown

 Taxation impact on data centers

-A struggle over tax incentives is anticipated to significantly alter the landscape of a primary data center market.
+A dispute over tax incentives may fundamentally alter the competitive landscape of a critically important United States data center market.

 Read at Bisnow→